Lyrkan/ts-gb/README.md

 # How to use it

-You easily use all the classes provided by `ts-gb` to integrate it to a website or an electron app.
+You can easily use all the classes provided by `ts-gb` to integrate it into a website or an electron app.

 ## Wiring everything manually